Marley Dias, is someone we look up to for her sensibility and courage to make things really happen.

 When asked why she wanted to make this happen, Marley says she wanted to introduce diversity, because it develops a sense of identity.
 And we agree that it is a necessity.
 Technology is aiding this awakening, spreading the word like never before and we are loving it!

 Back then and three years later today, we know she is the future.

 As an activist and feminist, she has written a book titled - Marley Dias Gets It Done: And So Can You!

-Her current goal is to motivate other children to become activists and make positive changes in their community.
-We can’t wait to see what else Marley sets her eyes on and goes on to achieve!
+Her current goal is to motivate other children to become teenage activists and make positive changes in their community.
+We can’t wait to see what else Marley Dias's book fare and what all she sets her eyes on plus goes on to achieve!